 What Is A Digitally Native Vertical Brand?

 A digitally native vertical brand is the type of business that originates online.
 Through building an online presence, these brands offer their products and services to their consumers through a direct-to-consumer strategy.
-They shape their audience through social media, pay-per-click advertising, email marketing, etc., and directly address their customers’ inquiries and concerns.
+They use a social media scheduler to build a consistent experience for their audience.
+Also, they shape their audience through social media, pay-per-click advertising, email marketing, etc., and directly address their customers’ inquiries and concerns.
 In other words, they directly address their customers by taking complete control over their products and services.
 There is no intervention of any intermediaries such as retailers or distributors.

 What Are the Benefits of Creating A Digitally Native Vertical Brand Over A Retail Store?